ComCatLab/welcome-guide/README.md

 The best way to learn is by doing!
 Start by picking a tutorial and trying to work through it.
 The tutorials are (relatively) well documented, though, they are not self-contained.
-Read over the respective README files to get a cursory overview of what the tutorial is trying to achieve and then dive in!
-While you're getting acquainted with the material and workflows, feel free to bounch back and forth between the tutorials and the software pages.
+While you're getting acquainted with the material and workflows, feel free to bounce back and forth between the tutorials and the software pages.
 For more in-depth treatment of the theory, you are encouraged to consult the "Fundamentals" collection in [ComCat Lab's Zotero collection][zotero-collection].
 There you'll find annotated original references, more extensive DFT guides, and relevant textbooks.
 Regarding software, the documentation pages are generally extensive.
 Of course, if all else fails, don't hesitate to reach out to a group member!

 ## 🌟 Highlights 🌟